 All students are required to identify themselves as Physical Therapy students throughout the program.
-Students must wear the Clinical ID Card at all times in clinical facilities.
+Students must wear the Clinical Identification Card at all times in clinical facilities.
 Students must introduce themselves as Physical Therapy students to all clients and staff.
 Written documentation must clearly be signed 'Physical Therapy University of Toronto student' with the year.
-If students lose their Clinical ID Card, they must replace it immediately.
+If students lose their Clinical ID Card, they must replace it immediately and will be responsible for the replacement cost.
+Replacement IDs can be ordered online.